 After that I had a well deserved ouzo and then dinner.
 This was the last snitzel and I ate it with warmed left-over potatoes.
 After washing the dishes and lifting an anti-mosquito coil I took a walk around the marina.
 I slept without too may mosquitoes.

 Sunday June 9 to Friday June 21, 2013

-I brought the water pressure hose from Kalami and blew water under pressure through the blocked output tube from the right tank.
+I brought the water pressure pump and its hose from Kalami and blew water under pressure through the blocked output tube from the right tank.
 This did the trick and cleared the obstruction.
 I checked the water flow and verified that now water flows normally from both tanks to the boat’s pressure pump.
 I then topped both water tanks.

 Saturday June 22, 2013, Day 12

 Alice and I went to the boat early and while Alice arranged all the food that we had brought for a day excursion/picnic I cleaned with the pressure hose the very dusty deck and cockpit.
 I was putting up the tent as our guests Vanessa and Dimitris Vourliotis arrived.